vleue/bevy_workshop/bevy-workshop/src/basics/index.md

 # Basic Game

-At the end of this section, you'll be able to move around the player, and lose the game.
+By the end of this section, you'll be able to move the player and have a game loss conditions.

 You will:
-* Load, display and animate sprites
+* Load, display, and animate sprites
 * React to user input
-* Query entities and components in more complex cases
+* Query entities and components in more complex scenarios